 The location of GEMS Wellington Academy Al Khail (WEK) is not, on first thought, an ideal choice, being directly across the Al Khail Road from the Al Qouz Industrial area, but in reality, it is very convenient for the New Dubai areas (Meadows, Greens etc.), housing located on Sheikh Mohammed bin Zayed Road (Arabian Ranches, Dubai Sports City) and even Business Bay, Jumeirah and Umm Suqeim, given easy access from junction 2 (Meydan Street) and junction 4 (Umm Suqeim Street).
 As one of the planned school zones within Dubai Hills and close to Mohammed bin Rashid City, families relocating to the area over time will have established schools on the doorstep.

 GEMS Wellington Academy Al Khail was the fourth school to join the GEMS Wellington brand, following GEMS Wellington International School, Dubai (WIS), GEMS Wellington Primary School (WPS) and GEMS Wellington Academy Dubai Silicon Oasis (DSO).
 It was clearly the intention of GEMS Education that the Al Khail school should emulate the success of the other schools; Wellington Primary and Wellington Academy DSO are both rated Very Good by the KHDA, whilst Wellington International is rated Outstanding.
-There will inevitably be some disappointment, and almost certainly some pressure on WEK, therefore, to improve its Good rating without too much delay.

 The other obviously common thread - aside from the name - is that all four GEMS schools offer the UK National Curriculum.
 However, where both WIS and DSO offer I/GCSE followed by the IB curriculum for post-16, the decision has been made that WEK will follow highly successful (and over-subscribed) GEMS Jumeirah College in offering A Levels.
 There is a certain irony to this, since Jumeirah College was originally intended to move to the Al Khail site, but parent opinion swayed GEMS to retain its original Jumeirah location.